Display Modes

 Smartphone:

-Standard scores: in the bottom menu → View options
+Standard notes: in the bottom menu → View options

-Interactive scores: in the 3-dot menu → View options
+Interactive notes: in the 3-dot menu → View options

 Tablet:

-Standard scores: in the top menu → View options
+Standard notes: in the top menu → View options

-Interactive scores: in the bottom menu → View options
+Interactive notes: in the bottom menu → View options

-The Scroll mode works best if you want to use the autoscroll function while playing or annotating.
-This is the most flexible option for both standard scores and interactive scores and one of two space-saving settings – perfect for small screens.
+The Scroll mode works best if you want to use the autoscroll feature while playing or annotating.
+This is the most flexible option for both standard notes and interactive notes, and it’s one of two space-saving settings – perfect for small screens.

-The Reading Mode is often used on devices with bigger screens and for tablets, and it gives you the best sheet music feeling.
-Please note that Autoscroll doesn't work in this mode.
-Instead, you can turn pages by clicking the arrows at the edge of the screen (Desktop) or by swiping left or right (Smartphone, Tablet).
+The reading mode is often used on devices with bigger screens and for tablets, and it gives you the best sheet music feeling.
+Just keep in mind that autoscroll won't work in this mode.
+Instead, you can turn pages by clicking the arrows at the edge of your screen (desktop) or by swiping left or right (smartphone, tablet).

-Score-Roll displays the bars horizontally and the notes move from right to left when you use Autoscroll or when you play interactive notes.
-This setting is perfect for smartphones and shows the notes as big as possible.
-It's only available in landscape mode on mobile devices.
-All interactive functions can be used, but you can't add annotations.
+Score-Roll shows the bars horizontally, and the notes move when autoscroll is on or while playing interactive scores, from right to left.
+This setup is perfect for smartphones and displays the notes as large as possible.
+It's only available in landscape mode on mobile.
+You can use all interactive functions, but no annotations.

 |